DurAct Side Effects

 Generic Name: bromfenac

-Note: This page contains information about the side effects of bromfenac.
-Some of the dosage forms included on this document may not apply to the brand name DurAct.
+Note: This document contains side effect information about bromfenac.
+Some of the dosage forms listed on this page may not apply to the brand name DurAct.

 Applies to bromfenac: oral capsule